Shivnarine Chanderpaul: Late career

-In July 2014, he played for the MCC side in the Bicentenary Celebration match at Lord's.
+In July 2014, he played for the MCC team in the Bicentenary Celebration match at Lord's.
 During the Third Test against New Zealand, he was out stumped by BJ Watling, the first time in his 20-year career that he had ever done so in any form of the game.
 In a test series against Bangladesh in 2014, Chanderpaul continued to show his durability by achieving scores of 85*, 84* and 101*.

 "I was very disappointed that Shiv was not allowed a couple of more Test matches, not necessarily to break the record but to have a proper send-off.
 Something I think he is very disappointed [about] and unfortunately that did not happen," Lara said."That guy with the most Test matches for the West Indies, playing for over 20 years, I don't think people in the West Indies understand exactly his contribution."